 Westlake Village Reads

 The City of Westlake Village, the Westlake Village Library, and Friends of the Westlake Village Library co-sponsor Westlake Village Reads, a One City One Book Program.
 Westlake Village Reads has established a program that places focus on a main theme rather than a single book.
-This year's theme is "Come Together: The Heart of Westlake Village."
-Past themes have been memoirs, food, families, nature, "Optimize Your Brain", "The Arts", and "Mystereads".
+This year's theme is "A Delicious Read: The Second Course (Food part two)."
+Past themes have been memoirs, food, families, nature, "Optimize Your Brain", "The Arts", "Mystereads", and "Come Together: The Heart of Westlake Village."
 The themes allow for multiple titles to be read by the community and a wide array of programming opportunities for all ages.
 The program involves a series of free events which have included movie screenings, book discussions, chocolate tasting, memoir writing, poetry workshops, spy camp, music, nature photography, brain fitness, and a social network seminar.

-Westlake Village Reads will be a one-day multiple program event in February 2018.
+Westlake Village Reads will be a two-day multiple program event in February 2019.
 Westlake Village Reads is intended to encourage reading throughout the community by readers of all ages.
 All programs are free and open to the public.
 Every program will be held at the Westlake Village Civic Center at 31200 Oak Crest Drive.